 In Gospel of John, the word, “believe,” is cited 85 times.
 Never does the word, repent, appear.
 Repentance is a sinner turning from unbelief to belief.
 He turns TO THE LORD from the Law’s condemnation of sin and his self-effort to have all sins removed in spiritual circumcision (Rom.
 2:29) by the precious blood of Jesus Christ.
 Believing on the Lord Jesus Christ for the forgiveness of sins IS repentance (John 6:29).

 Salvation happens automatically by believing (John 6:29).
 Sanctification (conformity to Christ) is a subsequent process that happens as a result of salvation.
-Sanctification is NOT YOUR WORK.
-It’s the Holy Spirit’s work to perform in you from the inside out.
+Sanctification is NOT OUR WORK.
+It’s the Holy Spirit’s work to perform in us from the inside out.
 Sanctification happens on God’s timetable.
 Not ours.
-He can set you free from things in a moment.
-Other issues can take a lifetime or never get resolved.
+He can set us free from issues in a moment.
+Other issues can take a lifetime or never be resolved.

-It’s His business.
-It’s His burden.
-It’s His blessing.
+They’re His business.
+They’re His burden.
+They’re His blessing.

 Eternal life is a free gift from God.
 A free gift is received, not performed.
 The moment you start trusting in your own efforts to be saved, be terrified… for you have fallen from grace (Gal.
 5:4) and “severed yourself from Christ.”